MSU provides wireless throughout the MSU campus and select off-site locations.

 - The SSID “MSUnet Wireless” and any SSID containing the words “MSUnet Wireless” are reserved for devices belonging to the MSUnet Wireless network.

-- The transmitting power of access points should be limited to the minimum that is needed to cover a desired area.
+- The transmitting power of access points should be limited to the minimum that is needed to cover the desired area.